ashupp/qubic-computor-build-guide-windows/README.md

 ### A step-by-step guide to build qubic computor binaries from scratch

+#### Attention: Right now this is only for the hellocpomputor test - not for the real computor binaries.
+These must be compiled with Visual Studio

 I hacked together another step-by-step guide for compiling Computor Based on version of @crypdro and @Chris Dukakis on windows with some modifications

 Based on original guide: https://github.com/paulhandy/hellocomputor